Vibes

 Harmonic Mixing for DJs: A Complete Guide

-Harmonic mixing is the DJ technique of choosing tracks in compatible musical keys so transitions sound musical, controlled, and intentional rather than dissonant.
+Harmonic mixing means choosing DJ tracks in compatible musical keys so transitions sound smoother and more intentional.

 Click any key on the wheel to explore mix relationships.